Did Jesus Die the Second Death?

 Jesus mentioned both the First and Second Deaths when He said:

 “And fear not them which kill the body [first death], but are not able to kill the soul [second death]: but rather fear him which is able to destroy both soul and body in hell.”
 (Matt 10:28)

-Christ makes a distinction between two types of death.
+Christ made a distinction between the two deaths.
 The first in which only the body is destroyed and the second in which the body and soul is destroyed by him who has the power of death, that is the devil.
 (Heb 2:14)